 Nevadans voted overwhelmingly to legalize recreational marijuana in November 2016, and immediately afterward I began work to ensure the law was enacted as quickly and smartly as possible.
 Recreational marijuana dispensaries opened for business then in record time — less than eight months after the public referendum.
 Nevada is now the gold standard for cannabis regulation, but we can still do more to make Las Vegas the leading destination for marijuana tourism.
 Clark County should establish a marijuana bank to improve public safety, and allow for the creation of facilities and events where marijuana can be enjoyed in a social setting.
+In addition, I have led the call for marijuana tax revenues to be further dedicated to public education Clark County.

 I am the person to lead Clark County into this new era, having already spent years in the legislature writing the bills that allowed marijuana innovators to plant seeds in Nevada.
 The industry has grown exponentially thanks to these regulations, which were inspired by trips to study best practices in Colorado, California, Arizona and Washington.